LinkWentz/Disaster-Response-Pipelines/README.md

 The general order of operations for using this project should be the first: process the data, second: train the classifier and third: run the web app.
 However you can also skip the first step if you so wish, as I have included a premade database in the data folder.
 Each step should be performed from a terminal instance, first by changing to the appropriate directory for the step, then running the appropriate command.
 I've provided a guide to what the appropriate directory and command are for each step below.

 ```
-result                     |    directory    |    command
+step                       |    directory    |    command
 # Process the data.             ./data            python process_data.py disaster_messages.csv disaster_categories.csv DisasterResponse.db
 # Train the classifier.         ./models          python train_classifier.py ../data/DisasterResponse.db classifier.pkl
 # Run the web app.              ./app             python run.py ../data/DisasterResponse.db ../models/classifier.pkl
 ```

-You can then connect to the web app through the address localhost:3001.
+You can then connect to the web app through the address "localhost:3001".
 Once in the web app you will be met by a grid containing the names of each of the 36 categories.
 On the left there will be a text box in which you can enter a message you would like to classify.
 This should be what you see when you first open the web app:

 ![Home Page](https://github.com/LinkWentz/Disaster-Response-Pipelines/blob/master/screenshots/Home%20Page.jpg)